Joyeux Noël: Development and production

 Carion's youth was spent in his parents' farm fields in Northern France, where he was constantly reminded of World War I as the family often found dangerous unexploded shells left over from the conflicts in the fields.
 He had also heard of the stories in which French soldiers would leave their trenches at night to meet with their wives in the surrounding German-occupied towns and return to fight the next morning.
-Carion stated that he'd never heard of the actual Christmas truce incidents while growing up in France, as the French Army and authorities suppressed them, having been viewed as an act of disobedience.
+Carion stated that he had never heard of the actual Christmas truce incidents while growing up in France, as the French Army and authorities suppressed them, having been viewed as an act of disobedience.
 He was introduced to the stories via a historian who showed him photos and documents archived in France, the United Kingdom, and Germany, and became fascinated.
 He tried to portray all of the soldiers with equal sympathy, as "the people on the frontline can understand each other because they are living the same life and suffering the same way", so he could understand how the truce could have come about.
 He endeavored to stay true to the real stories, but one of the things he had to change was the fate of the cat that crossed into various trenches.
 In reality, the cat was accused of spying, arrested by the French Army and then shot by a firing squad, as an actual traitor would have been.
 The extras in the movie refused to participate in this scene, so it was amended to have the cat imprisoned.